pixelnest/pixelnest.github.io/tutorials/2d-game-unity/index.md

 [ ![Unity][unity_logo_url] ][unity_download_link]

+**If you are using Unity 5, please note that this tutorial has NOT been updated yet.
+But the [source code repository][github_repo_link] has been updated for Unity 5 and the new Unity UI system.**

+This tutorial is made with the Unity 4.3 **FREE** version.

 # Video version

 If you'd rather **watch** this tutorial than **read** it, then have a look at [Jay Jennings's work from Game Dev Nation](http://gamedevnation.com/creating-a-2d-game-with-unity/).